 The voices of scientists, physicians, ecologists, progressive theologians, journalists, park rangers, Native leaders, human rights advocates, international representatives working for peace and social justice – all of these voices are being vilified by those invested in preserving the worldview that is now killing all of us and all of life on earth.
 We must keep speaking, writing, resisting, and insisting on justice and equity for all and for Nature herself.

-The hateful movement of conquer and divide must be replaced with the loving movement of resist and unite.
+The ongoing patriarchal culture of conquer and divide must be replaced with the loving movement of resist and unite.
 We are in the midst of a critical historical moment of social transformation, and we must be willing to take the reins of our social direction and not accept the bit being forced upon us by those who claim that life is sacred when all their actions speak otherwise.
 We must strive beside one another for the change that brings greater justice to all people as well as to our waterways, lands, and air.

 The desperate ultimate landscape presented in Rachel Carson’s “Silent Spring” has haunted my fears since I was a child and first encountered her prophetic work.
 I need the birds to sing, which is why I pledge to them every morning – as they greet the rising sun – that I will do all that I can so that their song will not be lost, that every spring will hold their voices of hope, endurance, and perseverance.
 If they can speak with such resolve, so must I – and so must we all.